Easy 2x4 Workbench with Retractable Casters

 For this project, I cut half of my 2x4s into 18-inch pieces.
 These would later become the shelf arms that support the weight of the lumber.

 After that, I set aside a 14-inch scrap piece of 2x4.
-This wasn’t a structural piece, but it became incredibly helpful later on as a spacer.
-Using a consistent spacer ensures all shelves remain evenly separated and will prevent warping that could occur if your shelf supports don’t line up.
+This wasn’t a structural piece, but it was helpful later on as a spacer to properly determine the gap between each shelf.
+Using a consistent spacer ensures all shelves remain evenly separated and will prevent warping that could occur if your shelf supports don’t line up and wood is stored on them.

 Next, it was time to put the shelf brackets together.

 I took each 18-inch piece and attached it to a full-length 2x4 using four-inch wood screws.
 To avoid splitting the wood, I pre-drilled and countersunk every screw hole.
-This helped each bracket sit flush and look more professional.
+This ensured each bracket sit flush against the wall.

 With the help of the 14-inch spacer, I attached each shelf support at consistent intervals.
-This kept everything evenly spaced and made the final rack look clean and consistent.
+This kept everything evenly spaced and was much easier than measuring each gap repeatedly.

 With all the shelf sections assembled, it was time to mount everything onto the studs I marked earlier.

 This part required a lot of leveling and double-checking.
 You want your rack to be level both vertically and horizontally.
-The last thing you want is lumber sliding off because a shelf is tilted even slightly.
+One thing to note is that your studs may not be perfectly level, so be sure to use a level to confirm.

-Once everything was aligned perfectly, I drove four-inch screws directly into the studs.
-After securing each shelf, the structure immediately felt sturdy and reliable.
+Once everything was aligned, I drove four-inch screws through the shelves and into the studs.
+After securing each shelf, the structure was sturdy and has proven to be reliable over time.

 With the rack fully secured, I got to the fun part: organizing my scrap lumber.

-This process took a while—about four hours—because I wanted it to be neatly arranged and grouped by type and size.
-Even with the weight of heavy hardwood pieces, the shelves held up extremely well.
-No sagging, no shifting, no creaking.
-Just solid support.
+This process took a while, about four hours, because I wanted it to be neatly arranged and grouped by type and size.
+Even with the weight of heavy hardwood pieces, the shelves held up extremely well and have not sagged even after years of use.

 Seeing the garage floor clear up as the lumber shifted onto the rack made the entire project worth it.

-Once everything was loaded up, I stepped back and admired the finished rack—and I couldn’t be happier with how it turned out.
-The structure is extremely sturdy, it holds a significant amount of weight, and it instantly made my garage feel cleaner and more organized.
+Overall, I’m very happy with how this turned out.
+The structure is extremely sturdy, it holds a significant amount of weight, and has greatly improved my garage organization.

 I hope you enjoyed following along with this build!
-If this project inspired you or you learned something new, be sure to subscribe to the channel so you don’t miss the other garage organization ideas I’ll be sharing soon.
+If this project inspired you or you learned something new, be sure to subscribe my YouTube channel so you can see more projects like this in the future.

 Thanks for reading, and I’ll see you in the next project!